ankitp544/nadir-care/backend/DEPLOYMENT.md

 - Solution: Use `apt-packages.txt` file instead (already configured)
 - System packages listed in `apt-packages.txt` are installed automatically

+**Pillow build errors / Python version issues:**
+- Error: "KeyError: '__version__'" when building Pillow
+- Solution: `.python-version` file ensures Python 3.12 is used (already configured)
+- Python 3.13+ might have compatibility issues with some packages

 **Other build failures:**
 - Check logs for errors
 - Ensure `build.sh` has execute permissions: `chmod +x backend/build.sh`
-- Verify all files are committed to GitHub
+- Verify all files are committed to GitHub (including `.python-version`)

 **Service crashes:**
 - Check logs for Python errors